ronitagarwala01/cot-4500-intro/README.md

 # Requirements

 The requirements for running the code in this repository can be found in the 'requirements.txt' file.
+The only dependency for this project is numpy.
 For this project I used numpy version 1.24.0.

 # Running Python